-The insulation was easy and can be done in about an hour as long as your studs are lined up correctly.
+Now that I’ve framed my garage wall, the second step in my garage transformation is to insulate my garage walls.
+The entire garage insulation project was really easy.
+It can be done in about an hour as long as your studs are lined up correctly.

 A lot of people skip the insulation step and just go straight to the drywall.
 Sure, that makes your garage walls pretty, but it doesn’t do anything to regulate the temperature.

 One of my goals in this project was to make the garage more livable in the hot Florida summers.

 Adding insulation will do two main things: help regulate the temperature and add some soundproofing as well.

 You might not think about insulation keeping noise down in your garage, but it definitely helps.